geoscixyz/em/content/geophysical_surveys/dcr/governing_equations.rst

-.. _governing_equations_dcr:
+.. _dcr_governing_equations:

 Governing Equations
 ===================

- - put a current into the ground and measure the electric potentials (figures)
- - Constant current so steady state equations apply  (links to formative equations;)
+ - DC equations, links to steady state
- - Equations are solved numerically (links)
- - Potentials for a uniform halfspace (link) or buried sphere.
+ - canonical example : currents in a half-space (or layer over-halfspace)